-Click here to buy a glass pyrex baking dish if you don’t already own one.
+Buy a glass pyrex baking dish from Amazon if you don’t already own one.

 While many recipes call for a single block of Feta, we’ve constructed a recipe that easily feeds a family of four to six people.
 We feel that it’s easier to repurpose ⅔ of a block of Feta in a salad as opposed to ⅓ of a box of pasta.
 Our recipe calls for a full pound of pasta.

 If your oven has a convection setting, we recommend using it in this recipe.
 The convection setting will provide more even heat, caramelizing both the feta and the tomatoes.